 height: 300px;

-"justify-content aligns items along the main axis - horizontal in row direction, vertical in column direction. align-items aligns along the cross axis - perpendicular to the main axis.
-I remember it as: justify = main, align = cross."
+justify-content aligns items along the main axis—horizontal in flex-direction: row, vertical in flex-direction: column. align-items aligns along the cross axis—perpendicular to the main axis.

 .flex-row {